adriant172/DropDown-Menu-Module/README.md

 # DropDown-Menu-Module
-This is a simple module for creating dropdown menus
+This is a simple module dynamically creating a dropdown menu component.